 With the following commands for VBoxManage modifyvm you can configure a machine to be a target for teleporting.
-See chapter 7.2, Teleporting, page 118.
+See chapter 7.2, Teleporting, page 119.

 - --teleporter on off: Enables and disables the teleporter feature whereby when the machine is started, it waits to receive a teleporting request from the network instead of booting normally.
 Teleporting requests are received on the port and address specified using the following parameters. - --teleporterport <port>, --teleporteraddress <address>: These settings must be used with --teleporter.
 They specify the port and address the virtual machine should listen to in order to receive a teleporting request sent from another virtual machine. <port> can be any free TCP/IP port number, such as 6000. <address> can be any IP address or hostname and specifies the TCP/IP socket to bind to.
-The default is 0.0.0.0, which means any address. - --teleporterpassword <password>: If this optional setting is used, then the teleporting request will only succeed if the source machine specifies the same password as the one given with this command. - --teleporterpasswordfile password>: If this optional setting is used, then the teleporting request will only succeed if the source machine specifies the same password as the one specified in the file give with this command.
-Use stdin to read the password from stdin. - --cpuid <leaf> <eax> <ebx> <ecx> <edx>: Advanced users can use this setting before a teleporting operation, to restrict the virtual CPU capabilities that Oracle VM VirtualBox presents to the guest operating system.
+The default is 0.0.0.0, which means any address. - --teleporterpassword <password>: If this optional setting is used, then the teleporting request will only succeed if the source machine specifies the same password as the one given with this command. - --cpuid <leaf> <eax> <ebx> <edx>: Advanced users can use this setting before a teleporting operation, to restrict the virtual CPU capabilities that Oracle VM VirtualBox presents to the guest operating system.
 This must be run on both the source and the target machines involved in the teleporting and will then modify what the guest sees when it executes the CPUID machine instruction.
 This might help with misbehaving applications that wrongly assume that certain CPU capabilities are present.
 The meaning of the parameters is hardware dependent, refer to the AMD or Intel processor documentation.